 Background

-The Seaholm Intake facility is an iconic Art Deco design and once was the pump house for the Seaholm Power Plant.
+The Seaholm Intake facility is an iconic Art Deco design and was the pump house for the Seaholm Power Plant.
 The Seaholm Power Plant, a City-owned retired power generation facility, was designed by Burns & McDonnell Engineering Co. and built of cast concrete in two phases in 1950 and 1955 by Odom Construction.
-Seaholm Intake is part of that overall structure.
-The Seaholm Power Plant represents a strong civic presence in the cityscape of downtown Austin and showcases a unique period of American Art Deco municipal architecture and Public Works engineering.
+Seaholm Intake is part of that overall complex.
+The Seaholm Power Plant complex represents a strong civic presence in the cityscape of downtown Austin and showcases a unique period of American Art Deco municipal architecture and Public Works engineering.
 Seaholm operated as a power plant until 1989.
 In 1996, Austin City Council authorized the decommissioning of the plant and all the associated buildings, in preparation for future adaptive re-use.
 The Seaholm Intake Facility is located on the banks of Lady Bird Lake and the Ann and Roy Butler Hike-and-Bike Trail.

 About the Project

 The planning phase, which began in May 2017, was designed to provide PARD and the City of Austin with a highly adaptable, long-range vision for the historic Seaholm Intake structure and underutilized surrounding parkland by developing the Seaholm Intake into a public facility, while respecting the historic significance of the structure.
 The study area spanned between the Pfluger Bridge and Shoal Creek, and from the lake’s edge to Cesar Chavez.
-To learn more about community engagement on this project, please visit www.austintexas.gov/page/seaholm-intake-public-engagement.

 Project Scope

 The study’s goal was to develop a highly adaptable, long-range vision for the historic Seaholm Intake structure and underutilized surrounding parkland.
-Work on early phases including safety requirements and code compliance improvements could begin in the near future and the other phases and amenities would be built out in the coming years.
+Work on early phases including safety requirements and code compliance improvements was completed in 2022 and the other phases and amenities will be built out in the coming years.
 The preferred design concept for the adaptive re-use of the building features an open and flexible space that can be used any day by the public, or periodically for events, and on occasion for large gatherings with the ability to serve food and beverages.
 Additional features of the proposed plan include the addition of support structures, flexible lawn space, multiple water access points, trail improvements and an amphitheater.
 Several important principles guided the planning process and potential design of the Seaholm Waterfront including embracing and preserving the historic integrity of the building, engaging with the local community and experts, restoring and diversifying the ecology in the area, and building sustainable principles into the design and operational models.

 Objectives